 In addition to just over 500 students, the Honors College has seven full-time faculty members: Dean Robert Bliss; Associate Dean and Director of Writing Nancy Gleason, Teaching Professor; Assistant Dean Dan Gerth, Associate Teaching Professor; Dr. Kimberly Baldus, Teaching Professor; Geri Friedline, Assistant Teaching Professor; Chad Hankinson, Associate Teaching Professor; and Ann Torrusio, Lecturer.
-In addition to our full-time faculty members, we have three staff members who work with the faculty to serve the college: Jennifer Richardson, Admissions Representative; Sherry Gerrein, Administrative Assistant; and Pat Sanders, Office Support Staff.
+In addition to our full-time faculty members, we have three staff members who work with the faculty to serve the college: Jennifer Richardson, Admissions Representative; Sherry Gerrein, Administrative Associate; and Pat Sanders, Office Support Staff.

 The college recruits high achieving candidates in coordination with the campus recruitment team.
 Students must apply to the Honors College with a supplemental application form, two writing samples and two letters of recommendation; students must be accepted to the University before we can accept them to the Honors College.
 Applicants are accepted on the basis of: an interview, ACT scores, GPA, class rank (if available), scores from the writing samples, and letters of recommendation.